(by Brana Dane)

 All the memories of my childhood revolve around my mother.
 I assume this is somewhat normal, but how different my memories must be because my mother is a unique woman.
 From her silly sense of humor, suffocating rain of kisses, and iron-clad will, she is just as special as the Christmas traditions she created for me.

 Brana Dane is a model, artist, and writer living in New York City, promoting female empowerment and environmental consciousness.
-A regular contributor at both YRB and Bella Magazine, she chooses topics that appeal to the activist at heart; her most recent interview spotlighted artist Hadi Nasiri, speaker at the Oslo Freedom Forum.
+A regular contributor at YRB and Bella Magazine, she chooses topics that appeal to the activist at heart, such as an interview with artist Hadi Nasiri, speaker at the Oslo Freedom Forum.
 Additionally she interviews on-air for FNL Network, airing on Amazon Prime globally.
 She can be found at www.branadane.com, Muckrack, and @branadane.

 4 T. butter, cut into 3 or 4 pieces